Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/pets_code_along.rst

 quacks like a duck, it is a duck".
 Because Python is un-typed, we can assign any type of value to any variable.
-In typed languages such as C++ or Java, if a variable is meant to store integers, it can only store integers (without trickery...).
-If Python were "strongly typed" we could only test our output routines by passing in actual lists of Pet objects.
+In typed languages such as C++ or Java, if a variable is meant to store integers, it can only store integers (without resorting to trickery).
+If Python were "strongly typed" we could only test our output routines by passing in lists of actual Pet objects.
 Because Python uses duck typing, all we need to do is pass in objects that "quack like a duck".
 Or rather, have values for the attributes we are *expecting* to be there for Pet objects.
-We don't *really* need to pass it pet objects, just objects that satisfy our *interface requirements*.
-In our case, as we're just printing out values that we get from pet.name, pet.age, pet.adopted, pet.shelter, pet.breed, and pet.species, that's all our objects need to satisfy.
+We don't really need to pass it pet objects, just objects that satisfy our *interface requirements*.
+In our case, as we're just printing out values that we get from pet.name, pet.age, pet.adopted, pet.shelter, pet.breed, and pet.species, that's all our objects need to satisfy, so they can be anything that will give us values for those attributes.

 Testing with Mock Objects
 -------------------------
-For our tests, we can make fake pet objects with those values available, and in Python, this is really easy to do using dynamic keyword arguments::
+For our tests, we can make fake pet objects with those attributes available, and in Python, this is really easy to do using dynamic keyword arguments::